Kariyona/foodiecore/README.md

 # Foodiecore

-Remotebnb is a soft clone of Airbnb.
-With recent events, many people have found themselves working remotely.
-Remotebnb wants to provide a service where remote workers can find cool new places to work.
+Foodiecore is a soft clone inspired by the popular review website Yelp, with a focus on the vibrant and diverse world of Asian cuisine.
+In a world that celebrates the rich tapestry of flavors and culinary traditions, Foodiecore is here to satisfy the cravings of food enthusiasts who have a deep appreciation for Asian delicacies.

 Check out [Foodiecore](https://foodiecore.onrender.com/)